Canada

 Banff National Park Shuttle Service

 We chose to do Lake Moraine on our first day, and Lake Louise on our second.
-Dependent on how much time you have, and if you want to just see the lake and leave vs. actually hiking, you can definitely fit these both into one day but let’s go with Lake Moraine for day one.
+Depending on how much time you have, and if you want to just see the lake and leave vs. actually hiking, you can definitely fit these both into one day but let’s go with Lake Moraine for day one.

 When you arrive at Lake Moraine, obviously take in the views of the lake from the Moraine Lake Viewpoint.
-You can also do the Shoreline Trail too as it’s family-friendly and easy for all levels.
+You can also do the Shoreline Trail as it’s family-friendly and easy for all levels.
 However, if you want to add on a more challenging hike, there are a ton of trailheads here to choose from of varying lengths and levels.
 We did the Sentinel Pass via Larch Valley Trail but if you’re looking for more recommendations, there are a ton here.

 A park pass is mandatory for visiting Banff National Park.
 There are several stations along the highway to purchase one or you can purchase and print one online in advance